losandes/heinz-95729-project/README.md

 ```
 root
+├── bin: executables (run them with npx)
-├── client: the svelte web app
+├── client: the app that runs in the browser
+│   ├── lib: the domains that the client consumes
-│   ├── src: the svelte code
+│   ├── src: the front end web code
 │   └── static: static HTTP resources
-├── server: the server code
+└── server: the api that the client consumes
-│   ├── data_volumes: gitignored folder where API data is cached
+    ├── data_volumes: gitignored folder where
-│   └── src: the koa+yoga api code
-│       └── schema: the GraphQL schema (typedefs and resolvers)
+    │     API data is
-├── server-lib: the domains that the graph-api consumes
+    ├── lib: the domains that the
+    │     graph-api consumes
+    ├── package-nursery: supporting code
-└── server-packages: supporting code (think if them like 3rd party packages)
+    │     (think if them like 3rd party packages)
+    ├── src: the koa+yoga api code
+    └── schema: the GraphQL schema
+          (typedefs and resolvers)
 ```

 ## Getting Started